marufk21/Ecommerce-App/README.md

 ## Upcoming Features

-- Design and implement a secure and efficient backend system for website, including user authentication, profile management, and checkout using Stripe.
+- Secure and efficient backend with user authentication.
+- Payment Gateway for checkout product in cart.

 ## Contributing